vacp2p/vac.dev/research/2022-11-02-building-privacy-protecting-infrastructure.md

 Waku is p2p infrastructure running in many different environments, such as Nim/JS/Go/Rust, so this a requirement for us.

-Circom and JS strengths is access to Dapp developers, tooling, generating verification code, circuits etc.  Rust strengths is that it is systems-based and easy to interface with other language runtime such as Nim, Go, Rust, C. It also gives access to other Rust ZK ecosystems such as arkworks.
+Circom and JS strengths are access to Dapp developers, tooling, generating verification code, circuits etc.  Rust strengths is that it is systems-based and easy to interface with other language runtime such as Nim, Go, Rust, C. It also gives access to other Rust ZK ecosystems such as arkworks.
 This opens door for